 Most groups like to sprinkle in a walking tour earlier in the week to acquaint people to the destination and orientate themselves, and try to offer a company-wide team-building activity in the first couple of days to offer the chance to familiarize everyone with new faces.
+Take a look at our post about company retreat team-building activities if you need some inspiration!
 Save the optional activities where the team split up into smaller groups with more interest-specific activities (cooking classes, history tours, etc.) for the end of the retreat when the heavy lifting has already been done and it's more about savouring the destination than the group experience.

 Days 5-6 ('Fun' Day & Departure)